Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrStorageClassificationMapping.md

 ```

 ## DESCRIPTION
-The **New-AzureRmRecoveryServicesAsrStorageClassificationMapping** cmdlet creates a storage classification mapping in Azure Site Recovery.
+The **New-AzureRmRecoveryServicesAsrStorageClassificationMapping** cmdlet creates a storage classification mapping the Recovery Services vault.

 ## EXAMPLES